The Government's purchasing process has been developed to encourage fair and open competition with the objective of achieving best value for money.

 - A specification describing the goods, services or works required.

-- Forms to be completed by you including, where appropriate, a Local SME Industry Impact Statement or a Tasmanian Industry Participation Plan.
+- Forms to be completed by you including, where appropriate, an Economic and Social Benefits Statement or, for some roads and bridges procurement, a Tasmanian Industry Participation Plan.

 Bids are invited